psrearick/pm-reports/Docs/Reference Page.md

 -   **Transactions** is the system of record.
 Every report and export pulls from this table.
 -   **Entry Controls** set the period, property filter, and report label for both staging and reporting.
 -   **Entry & Edit** is a staging sandbox.
 Use it to review, correct, add, or delete rows before committing changes.
--   **Properties** supplies MAF, markup, admin fee, and keyword mapping information for each property.
+-   **Properties** supplies MAF, markup, admin fee, optional tab order, and keyword mapping information for each property.
 -   **Configuration** stores Drive IDs and column header names used by the automations.
 -   Reports are rendered from hidden templates and delivered in a dedicated Drive folder.
 Exports create per-sheet PDFs.